Advance Instructional Design in Your Classroom with a Learning and Technology Degree

 The combined master’s degree and credential program empowers candidates to enhance learning through technology in the special needs classroom and delves into instructional strategy, behavioral support, intervention, and assessment for students with mild/moderate disabilities.

 Coursework for the master’s degree component, including the emphasis in learning and technology, is fully online, while the credential coursework is completed on campus.
 Each course provides hands-on instruction, giving candidates the time and training needed to develop subject-specific skills and activities.
 Candidates demonstrate their understanding of technology-imbedded instruction in the capstone project.

-This combined program pairs the Mild/Moderate Disabilities Education Specialist Credential, for candidates who are or are not teaching full time, with an innovative master’s degree, resulting in a graduate program designed to meet the needs of the 21st-century classroom while advancing educators’ careers.
+This combined program pairs the Mild/Moderate Disabilities Education Specialist Credential with an innovative master’s degree, resulting in a graduate program designed to meet the needs of the 21st-century classroom while advancing educators’ careers.

 Nine units from the Learning and Technology, M.A.Ed., program may be transferred into APU’s Online M.A. in Educational Technology for teachers seeking to deepen their calling in the field by becoming educational technology leaders.

 - The program’s format blends on-campus and online courses, providing flexibility while earning a credential and master’s degree.

 - Gain the skills and understanding needed to meet the needs of special education students.